claws/quadcopter/doc/parts/index.rst

 #.
 Ensure transmitter is off.
 #.
 Insert bind plug into Bind port in S603.
 #.
 Power up the S603 using 5 - 8 Volts supply.
-I used the PPM input lead to my Naze32.
+I used the PPM input lead to
+   my Naze32.
 #.
 The S603 should power up and the LED should be flashing.
 #.
 Remove the bind plug from the S603.
 #.
-Ensure throttle is set to failsafe position on transmitter.
+Ensure that the throttle and Aux channel is set to desired failsafe
+   position on the transmitter.
 #.
-Turn on transmitter and the bind switch (on my DX6i this is the Trainer switch).
+Turn on transmitter while holding down the bind switch (on my DX6i this
+   is the Trainer switch).
 Keep holding it until the S603 LED goes steady.
    For me it transitioned through flashing fast, off, slow flashing before finally going steady.
+Sometimes it takes a few tries before it is set properly.
+If it doesn't end up with a steady LED then just repeat the procedure until it works.
 #.
 That's it.
 Done.